MaxBamberger/DataScienceProjects/film-success-classifier/README.md

 ### Model scoring:
  - Receiver Operating Characteristic (ROC) curve.
-As you can see is decently accurate but there is room for improvement:
+As you can see is decently accurate but there is room for improvement (When scoring the model, please make sure to use a TimeSeries split (after sorting by `release_date`).. as cross validation without respect to temporal dependencies will cause data leakage and falsely inflated scores):
 ![image](images/Figure_10.png)
  - Cross-validated confusion Matrix (how often false-positives / false-negatives vs. correct predictions occur) :